Gerald Nabarro: Political career

 At the 1945 general election, Nabarro stood as the Conservative candidate in the Labour-held West Bromwich constituency.
 The seat was comfortably held by Labour's John Dugdale, with a swing of 18.6%, much higher than the national average of 10%.

 In the general election of 1950, Nabarro was elected as Member of Parliament (MP) for Kidderminster, Worcestershire, which he held until 1964.
 He then retired on health grounds.

 Given a clean bill of health later, he was selected as Conservative candidate for the safer constituency of South Worcestershire, neighbouring his old constituency, after the previous MP, Sir Peter Agnew, had retired.
 He duly won the seat in the 1966 general election, and represented it until he died in office in November 1973.
-No by-election was held after his death; the seat was still vacant when Parliament was dissolved on 8 February 1974 for the general election later that month.
+No by-election was held following his death; the seat was still vacant when Parliament was dissolved on 8 February 1974 for the general election later that month.

 Through his career, he was the sponsor of various pieces of legislation, claiming credit for the Coroners Act 1954; the Clean Air Act 1956; Thermal Insulation (Industrial Buildings) Act 1957; Oil Burners (Standards) Act 1960; and the introduction of government health warnings on cigarette packets in 1971.
 He unsuccessfully proposed an amendment to the Life Peerages Bill in 1958 that would have allowed hereditary peers to renounce their peerages, and seek election to sit in the House of Commons.
-When Anthony Wedgwood-Benn, a Labour MP, sought to do that when forced to vacate his seat at the death of his father, Viscount Stansgate, in 1960, Nabarro was his chief Conservative supporter in the Commons, and the two sponsored the Peerage Act 1963.
-Subsequently, the act enabled Wedgwood-Benn to re-enter the Commons, and the Earl of Home to do the same when as Sir Alec Douglas-Home he became Prime Minister in the same year.
-However, that renunciation was perchance, when an unexpected ill-health change of Prime Minister occurred, as renouncement was only permitted within one year of inheritance of a peerage (or within one year after becoming 21 years of age if inheritance occurred before the age of 21 years), or within one year of the start of the Act, or within one month for an inheritor being a Member of the House of Commons.
+When Anthony Wedgwood Benn, a Labour MP, sought to do that when forced to vacate his seat at the death of his father, Viscount Stansgate, in 1960, Nabarro was his chief Conservative supporter in the Commons, and the two sponsored the Peerage Act 1963.
+Subsequently, the act enabled Wedgwood Benn to re-enter the Commons, and the Earl of Home to do the same when as Sir Alec Douglas-Home he became Prime Minister in the same year.

-Nabarro was made a Knight Bachelor for political and public services in the 1963 New Years Honours list.
+Nabarro was made a Knight Bachelor for political and public services in the 1963 New Year Honours list.